Introduction

 In contexts where social protection systems do not fully cover shocks related to income, health, or caregiving, credit begins to function as an informal substitute for those mechanisms.
 Medical expenses, temporary income loss, and unexpected costs are often absorbed through credit cards, personal loans, overdrafts, or short-term lines of credit that come with high long-run costs.

-Research on financial behavior shows that borrowing rises significantly during periods of economic instability, especially among groups with less access to formal protection networks (Federal Reserve, 2023).
+Research on financial behavior shows that borrowing rises significantly during periods of economic instability, especially among groups with less access to formal protection networks (Federal Reserve Board, 2026).
 For women, whose income tends to be more volatile and whose caregiving responsibilities are greater, credit functions as a bridge between shocks and immediate needs.
-This structural pattern is analyzed in The Hidden Price of Credit Card Debt for Women in America, showing how credit becomes a tool for survival rather than for wealth expansion.

 The economic cycle directly shapes the relationship between credit and risk.
 During expansion phases, access to credit grows and is presented as an efficient way to smooth consumption, manage liquidity, and handle expenses.
 During contraction phases, the same lines of credit become sources of financial pressure, with higher interest rates, reduced limits, and tighter conditions.